-One will immediately notice upon reading this piece that there are a number lines which contain words which might be unknown to the reader.
-These words have been taken from traditional Sinhala, Sri Lankan language and require some defining in order to fully understand the piece.
+One will immediately notice upon reading this piece that there are a number of lines that contain words that might be unknown to the reader.
+These words have been taken from traditional Sinhala, Sri Lankan language, and require some defining in order to fully understand the piece.

 Summary of Folk poet, Ysinno

 The poem begins with the speaker stating that Ysinno is cutting bamboo to build his family a new home.
 He is doing all of the work on his own, without help.
 By the time he has all the “wattles” he needs to construct the house he realizes he doesn’t have the straw he needs for the roof.